GitFlaviobc/Minishell/README.md

 </p>

 <a name="intro"/> <h2> Intro </h2> </a>
+- This project was done in duo with [Rafael Lacerda](https://github.com/rafalacerda1530)
-- This is a server/client project.
+- This is a minishell, recreate some of the shell functionality.
-- On this project I learned about PID, signals and bitwise operations.
+- Learned a lot about how the shell works inside and some new commands.
+- My first project in a team (duo).
 <p></p>
 <a href = "#content">📋</a>